Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: Introduction and summary of main results

+The measure kernel $Q_A(\x,dtd\xi)$ plays a significant role in the theory of heat operator.
+If $A$ is compact and $\Om_A$ denotes the unbounded component of $\R^d \setminus A$, then $Q_A(\x,dtd\xi)$ is identified with the lateral part of the caloric measure (or parabolic measure) for the heat operator $\frac12\De -\partial_t$ in the space-time domain $D=\{(\x,t)\in \R^d\times (0,\infty) : \x\in \Om_A\}$, the exterior of a cylinder (see Appendix A.1).
+The other part of it is nothing but the measure whose density is given by the heat kernel for $\Om_A$ with Dirichlet zero boundary condition and its (uniform) asymptotic estimate for large time is recently obtained by \cite{CMM} for the space variables restricted to any compact set and by \cite{Udsty} without restriction.
 The present work is partly motivated and steered by a study of Wiener sausage swept by the set $A$ attached to a $d$-dimensional Brownian motion started at the origin.
-Our interest is in finding a correct asymptotic form of the expected volume of the sausage of length $t$ as $t\to\infty$ under the conditional law given that the Brownian motion at time $t$ is at a given site $\x$ which is outside a parabolic region so that $\x^2> \e t$ for any positive $\e$.
+Our interest is in finding a correct asymptotic form of the expected volume of the sausage of length $t$ as $t\to\infty$ under the conditional law given that the Brownian motion at time $t$ is at a given site $\x$ which is outside a parabolic region so that $|\x|^2> \e t$ for any positive $\e$.
 To this end it is needed in our approach to estimate the density $Q_A(\x,dt d\xi)/dt$; we shall derive asymptotic forms of the expected volume by applying the results on $Q_A$.
 Fine estimates are obtained in the case when the process is pinned at the origin by McGillivray \cite{M} ($d\geq 3$) and \cite{M2} ($d=2$) (cf. also \cite{BB}) and in the case when $d=2$, the value at time $t$ is pinned within a parabolic region and $A$ is a disc by \cite{Usaus}.
 There are many works for the sausage in the unconditional case (see, e.g., the references of \cite{BB}).